mattryan810/renderer/README.md

   - Fix project function such that moving backwards and forwards doesn't seem to go up and down also
   - Fix project so when the object is moved off to the side of the screen, it actually disappears

+This was compiled for MacOS and so from what I've read, the .exe may not work on Windows.
+To recompile, Eigen and SFML need to be linked, but otherwise it should work!